hapi-swagger/hapi-swagger/README.md

 * `swaggerUIPath`: (string) The path for the interface files - default: `/swaggerui/`
 * `expanded`: (boolean) If UI is expanded when opened - default: `true`
 * `lang`: (string) The language of the UI either `en`, `es`, `pt` or `ru`  - default: `en`
+* `tags`: (object) Containing [Tag Object] (https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#tagObject) used to group endpoints in swagger-ui.
-* `securityDefinitions:`: (array) Containing [Security Definitions Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#securityDefinitionsObject).
+* `securityDefinitions:`: (array) Containing [Security Definitions Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#securityDefinitionsObject).
 No defaults are provided.

 Defaults for routes settings (these can also be set a individual path level):
 * `payloadType`: (string) How payload parameters are displayed `json` or `form` - default: `json`